Pregnancy Yoga Teacher Training With Yoga Mama

 - To widen qualified yoga teachers’ expertise and complement trained professionals who already support women during pregnancy and birth.

 - To present a safe, conscious, healthy approach to yoga during pregnancy, and how to teach it effectively.

-The course is suitable for both existing yoga teachers who already hold a yoga teaching qualification and trainee teachers.
+The course is suitable for both existing yoga teachers who already hold a yoga teaching qualification.
 We may also consider applications from midwives and health professionals who have a strong personal yoga practice.

 Assessment on the course is ongoing and includes: